Apple’s released its iOS 13.6 update and the milestone upgrade brings a fairly lengthy list of changes to the iPhone.

 For more on the iOS 13.6 download and installation, take a look at our guide.

-We’ve been using the iOS 13.6 update for a very short time and here’s what we’ve learned about its performance thus far:
+We’ve been using the iOS 13.6 update for several days now and here’s what we’ve learned about its performance thus far:

 - Battery life is currently stable.